Crackers (2011 film)

 Crackers is a 2011 Indian Hindi-language stereoscopic 3D animation film directed by Anil Goyal, and written by Priyank Dubey.
 It is produced under the 'RTM Technologies Pvt Ltd' banner.
 The film was released direct-to-video on 20 May 2011.

 Plot

-The Story of Crackers is about today's youth and how they can fight evil in life.
-The director has tried to create a role model for the zealous youngsters of today who can and should stand up to evil.

-The first half of the movie is full of fun, comedy, and romance on a college campus, where a youth festival is in full swing.
-The second half deals with a terror attack on the campus and how the youth channelizes their energy to counter and foil the attack.
-The movie revolves around four characters: Roxy (Anil Goyal), Gopu (Nikhil Dwivedi), and Kate (Smilie Suri), along with some comic characters from the film industry (Siraj Khan) to create the fun in the movie.
+The first half of the movie has a comedic and romantic tone and takes place on a college campus, where a youth festival is in full swing.
+The second half deals with a terror attack on the campus and how the youth channelize their energy to counter and foil the attack.
+The movie revolves around four characters: Roxy (Anil Goyal), Gopu (Nikhil Dwivedi), and Kate (Smilie Suri), along with some comic characters from the film industry (Siraj Khan).